How do I apply?

 Applicants whose native language is not English must demonstrate English proficiency and are required to provide official score reports for the following:

 Applicants who have earned or will earn a Bachelor's or Master's degree are exempt from taking an English proficiency examination if one of the following criteria is met:

 - You are a native speaker of English.

 - You completed or will complete all of your undergraduate education and earned an undergraduate degree at an institution where all classes are taught exclusively in English.

 - You completed or will complete all of your graduate education and earned a graduate degree at an institution where all classes are taught exclusively in English.

 Example of not meeting the English Proficiency Exemption criteria:

-Being a U.S. citizen or a U.S. permanent resident does not automatically exempt an applicant from taking an English proficiency exam; if the applicant’s first language is not English, the applicant must meet the exception above or submit English proficiency exam scores.
+Being a U.S. citizen or a U.S. permanent resident does not automatically exempt an applicant from taking an English proficiency exam; if the applicant’s first language is not English, the applicant must meet the exceptions above or submit an English proficiency exam.